Health-Informatics-UoN/carrot-docs/docs/AzureFunctions/RunningLocally.md

 }

 ```
-You only need to have 1 `local.settings.json` file for all functions within the Carrot Mapper project.
+You only need to have 1 `local.settings.json` file for all functions within the Carrot-Mapper project.
 Note,
 however, that it should be updated with extra queue names if/when the project requires them.

-### Azure Functions in Carrot Mapper
+### Azure Functions in Carrot-Mapper

-The Carrot Mapper project has several different Azure Functions: one for processing scan reports (called
+The Carrot-Mapper project has several different Azure Functions: one for processing scan reports (called
 `ProcessQueue` which posts to the message queue called `scanreports`), another to run the NLP service
 (called `NLPQueue` which posts to the message queue called `nlpqueue`), and one to generate mapping rules for a scan report.
 The code for these functions lives
 in the `/workers ` directory.